“A small list that wants exactly what you’re offering is better than a bigger list that isn’t committed”

-You can see all kinds of things about your audience, including age and gender, location, what device their using and an overall overview (amongst many other things).
+You can see all kinds of things about your audience, including age and gender, location and even what device their using (amongst many other things).

 So there are the 3 tools I use for analytics on my blog and they keep me well informed as to what my audience like and don’t like!

 It’s imperative you constantly check on what’s going on, otherwise, you’re just spinning the wheels, not knowing what’s going on…

 I know that having a huge email list is the goal right, but what’s the point of having a big list of people who aren’t engaging in your emails!